RockWalker-git/trying-stuff/README.md

 ## 🤔 What's Next?

 The 💻 Code Generator is a fun little project, but there's always room for improvement.
-Here are some ideas for future enhancements:

-- Add a feature to let users select the programming language they want to generate code in
-- Use a more advanced language model, like GPT-3 or T5, for even more powerful code generation
-- Allow users to save and load conversation history to and from different files for better organization

 If you have any other ideas for how to improve the 💻 Code Generator, feel free to let us know!
 We're always looking for ways to make coding more fun and accessible for everyone. 😊